ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 </div>

-The Angular service worker might change the version of a running application under error conditions such as:
+The Angular Classicservice worker might change the version of a running application under error conditions such as:

 *   The current version becomes non-valid due to a failed hash
 *   An unrelated error causes the service worker to enter safe mode and deactivates it temporarily

-The Angular service worker cleans up application versions when no tab is using them.
+The Angular Classicservice worker cleans up application versions when no tab is using them.

-Other reasons the Angular service worker might change the version of a running application are normal events:
+Other reasons the Angular Classicservice worker might change the version of a running application are normal events:

 *   The page is reloaded/refreshed
 *   The page requests an update be immediately activated using the `SwUpdate` service

 ### Service worker updates

-The Angular service worker is a small script that runs in web browsers.
+The Angular Classicservice worker is a small script that runs in web browsers.
 From time to time, the service worker is updated with bug fixes and feature improvements.

-The Angular service worker is downloaded when the application is first opened and when the application is accessed after a period of inactivity.
+The Angular Classicservice worker is downloaded when the application is first opened and when the application is accessed after a period of inactivity.
 If the service worker changes, it's updated in the background.

-Most updates to the Angular service worker are transparent to the application.
+Most updates to the Angular Classicservice worker are transparent to the application.
 The old caches are still valid and content is still served normally.
-Occasionally, a bug fix or feature in the Angular service worker might require the invalidation of old caches.
+Occasionally, a bug fix or feature in the Angular Classicservice worker might require the invalidation of old caches.
 In this case, the service worker transparently refreshes the application from the network.

 ### Bypassing the service worker